hallissons/algorithms/README.md

-#Study notes for coursera's algorithm design analysis 1
+#Study notes for algorithm design analysis 1

 ##Big Oh notation
 When analyzing an algorithm is very hard to make an accurate assumption on how long a program will take to run.
 To do a proper analysis one has to take all variables into account: hardware used to execute the algorithm, cost of each step on that hardware, input size, etc.